open-horizon/kubearmor-integration/README.md

 </details>

-This will create an apparmor profile at `/etc/apparmor.d/` with the name `kubearmor_<containername>` (kubearmor_homeassistant here) and will load the profile to apparmor.
+This will create an AppArmor profile at `/etc/apparmor.d/` with the name `kubearmor_<containername>` (kubearmor_homeassistant here) and will load the profile to AppArmor.

-### Apply the apparmor profile to the desired container
+### Apply the AppArmor profile to the desired container
-To run a container with KubeArmor enforcement using the apparmor profile kubearmor_homeassistant, pass `--security-opt apparmor=kubearmor_homeassistant` with the `docker run` command or if using docker-compose add:`security_opts: apparmor=kubearmor_homeassistant` under the container name in the docker-compose.yaml.
+To run a container with KubeArmor enforcement using the AppArmor profile kubearmor_homeassistant, pass `--security-opt apparmor=kubearmor_homeassistant` with the `docker run` command or if using docker-compose add:`security_opts: apparmor=kubearmor_homeassistant` under the container name in the docker-compose.yaml.

 ## Auto discover least permissive security policy
 `karmor discover` tool can be used to automatically generate security policies.
 The output of the command can be redirected to a yaml file
 ```
 karmor discover --format yaml --labels "kubearmor.io/container.name=homeassistant" > discovered_policy.yaml
 ```
-This yaml file can be applied to KubeArmor to provide least permissive security posture for the homeassistant-service container.
+This yaml file can be applied to KubeArmor to provide the least permissive security posture for the homeassistant-service container.

 To apply security policy `discovered_policy.yaml`